-Joe DuPaix enters his third year as head coach of the Southern Virginia football program.
+Joe DuPaix served as head coach of the Southern Virginia football program during the 2016 and 2017 seasons.

 In 2017, Dupaix led the Knights to a Homecoming weekend victory over The Apprentice School, as well as a New Jersey Athletic Conference win at William Paterson.
 Southern Virginia finished fourth in the conference in rushing offense with 155.8 yards per game.